gradle/gradle/design-docs/gradle-2.0.md

 * Change Gradle script parsing to assume UTF-8 encoding.

+## Upgrade to most recent Groovy 2.x

+* Change the version of Groovy exposed via the Gradle API to most recent Groovy 2.x.

 ## Archive tasks + base plugin

-* Move defaults for output directory to the tasks and remove from base plugin.
+* Move defaults for output directory and other attributes from the base plugin to an implicitly applied plugin, so that they are applied to all instances.
-* Use `${task.name}.${task.extension}` as the default archive name, so that the default does not conflict with the default for another archive task.
+* Use `${task.name}.${task.extension}` as the default archive name, so that the default does not conflict with the default for any other archive task.

 ## Test output directories

 The current defaults for the outputs of tasks of type `Test` conflict with each other:

-* Change the default result and report directory for the `Test` type to include the task's name, so that the default does not conflict with the default for another `Test` task.
+* Change the default result and report directory for the `Test` type to include the task's name, so that the default does not conflict with the default for any other `Test` task.
 * Change the default TestNG output directory.

+## Rename this spec

 # Candidates